SMU vs. Wisconsin College Basketball Predictions & Picks - November 22

 - Computer Predicted Total: 141.5

-SMU has compiled a 2-2-0 record against the spread this season, while Wisconsin is 2-3-0.
-In terms of hitting the over, games involving the Mustangs are 1-3-0 and the Badgers are 3-2-0.
+SMU has a 2-2-0 record against the spread so far this season compared to Wisconsin, who is 2-3-0 ATS.
+In terms of going over the point total, games involving the Mustangs are 1-3-0 and the Badgers are 3-2-0.

 Sportsbook Promo Codes